dgawlik/go-ioc/README.md

 ### Design

-You can think of the container as curried functions on steroids.
-Had you used plain technique of curried functions you would have to pass "callbacks" all the way down the hierarchy.
-In contrast container does this for you during the resolve phase.
-All you have to do is to provide one level down downstream dependencies.
-The cost that you pay is a little ugly nested function definitions in Bind/BindInject.
+The container in fact is currying on steroids.
+Had you used plain technique of curried functions you would have to pass dependencies all the way down the composed objects.
+In contrast, the container does this for you and alll you have to do is to only provide direct  dependencies.
+The injection is not limited to functions any type can be registered and injected (but remember to declare type alias!).

-The design lacks concept of scopes familiar from Spring, instead it mocks prototype and singleton scopes with caching and flag `forceRebind`.
-Injections happen during resolution phase, if value is missing from cache it is put there if its there it is reused.
-This is singleton scope.
-On the other hand if forceRebind equals true container recomputes the value anyway and overwrites the cache - this is prototype scope.
+There are no scopes in the container familiar to Spring, but prototype and singleton scopes can easily be emulated.
+The container looks up dependencies when you try to retrive value by type.
+If everything works the intermediate results are stored in cache.
+Consecutive calls return same values.
+Not however, when you pass `forceRebind` true, then cache is omitted in computations and refreshed.

 ### Examples